Eddie Moon: Reception

 Tony Stewart from the Daily Mirror also positively reviewed Eddie's arrival in Albert Square, saying, "Dressed in a smart, black three-piece whistle and flute [suit] and a white button-down collar shirt, the dapper grey-haired man looks like he could have been a guest at a Big, Fat Gypsy Wedding.
 But within four minutes of arriving in Albert Square on Monday, he's been knocked over by Carol's car as he snatches Roxy's toddler Amy from its path.
 Although there have been reports that this newcomer has been banned from singing in the Vic, within 15 minutes he's croaking out a line from the Leyton Orient supporters' song.
 This is the grand entrance of former 70s teen idol David Essex[.]"
 Conversely, Jim Shelley, also from the Daily Mirror, criticised Eddie's arrival, saying, "on Monday they blessed us with the arrival of Whispering David Essex as Eddie Moon, the latest example of the Long-Lost Relative Who Has Never Been Mentioned Before that is routine in soaps nowadays. [...]
 Eddie had been in EastEnders three whole minutes before the writers unleashed the bi-annual cliche of The Mean & Moody New Guy Saving A Child Running Out In Front Of A Car. [...]
 Eddie spent the week ticking off the components of that great EastEnders cliche, the 'rough diamond'/silver-tongued 'ladies' man.'
 (See also Dennis Watts, Michael Moon, Johnny Allen, Max & Jack Branning, Steve Owen et al.)" A reporter from the Metro called the character "mischievous", and another from the Evening Chronicle called him "a pleasant, charming character", adding "It seems as if a little bit of Essex will brighten up the East End for a while. [...]
 [A]s far as I can tell, [he] will be a breath of fresh air in a soap that sometimes forgets to have a laugh."

 Inside Soap held a poll to see which of the new Moon family members, Eddie, Tyler or Anthony, its readers were most looking forward to seeing.
 Eddie came first in the poll with 74% of the votes.
 Sarah Ellis from Inside Soap praised Eddie, saying, "If there's one thing EastEnders has been missing recently, it's a strong patriarch to go up against Walford's gobby ladies.
 Enter David Essex as charming Eddie Moon—whose presence has caused something of a stir among [viewers]."
+A critic for the Daily Record admitted they were wrong about the character and Essex's casting, writing "We may have had some misgivings about the casting of ageing former heart-throb David Essex as Alfie's uncle Eddie, but he's proving to be one of the soap's brightest elements.
+Eddie has already done the impossible – he's managed to put a smile on the ever-miserable Carol Jackson's face, and even cheered up Kat and Alfie by sending them on a much needed holiday to Spain with little Tommy."